On ergodic property of the solution to a L\'evy-driven SDE: Preliminaries

-Since we start with a Markov process, it is more convenient to check a condition, which ensures that the respective skeleton process possesses the Lyapunov-type condition.
-The required condition is formulated in terms of the \emph{full} generator $\LL$ (because Lyapunov functions are usually unbounded, we need to extend the domain of $L$ to a bigger space):
+Since we start not with a Markov chain but with a Markov process, it is more convenient to check a condition, which ensures that the respective skeleton process possesses the Lyapunov-type condition.
+The required condition is formulated in terms of the extended generator $\LL$ (because Lyapunov functions are usually unbounded, we need to extend the domain of $L$ to a bigger space):

 where $V$ and $f$ have the same meaning as above.
-Recall the ``stochastic version'' of a \emph{full generator}, see \cite[(1.50)]{BSW13}.
-The full generator of a measurable contraction semigroup $(P_t)_{t\geq 0}$ on $C_\infty(\real^d)$ is